stefs92/AlphaGomoku/Final.md

 After tinkering a little bit with our neural net architecture, we found that going deeper and adding a number of convolutional modules with skip connections leads to a slightly better performance over the simple neural network we used for Gomoku.

 Our final model architecture ...
+Our residual block consisted of two convolutional layers separated by dropout and batch normalization.

 We got the following results,